beata/ansible-target/README.md

-DockerFile of ansible target machine with dependent tools pre-installed.
+Dockerfile of ansible target machine with dependent tools pre-installed.

 # Build